 Although a local train isn’t my first choice to transit to and from the airport it all went very smoothly.
 In this situation, it offered a direct train option rather than transferring to the subway or another train line with my luggage.
 I was arriving too late in the evening to make use of the Airport Limousine bus on this trip so it was a good option and one I would happily use again in a similar situation.

 The Skyliner is run by the Keisei Electric train company and is their dedicated airport service. it’s the fastest route to the city and has only 2 stations, it stops first at Nippori and then at Ueno.

 While I like Ueno and it does offer some good accommodation options it’s not one of the most popular destinations for first-time visitors to the city to stay although I would argue with its great food options, many things to do, easy connectivity to other parts of the city and the Skyliner for getting to and from the airport it’s a base more people should consider.

 The Skyliner is very convenient if you are staying around Ueno.
 It’s the fastest way to get here taking only 42 minutes from the airport and you can buy Skyliner tickets online in advance.

 The Skyliner is also a little less expensive than many of the other dedicated airport services, its base price is Y2520 one way.
-You can usually get this a little cheaper buying online in advance and you will pay in your own currency this way.
 The Skyliner and subway ticket combo (1,2 or 3-day) can be a good choice too if you have a few days you plan to spend exploring the city, the subway is usually the quickest and easiest way to get around.